-Butler was the grandson of a Philadelphia man who had amassed a fortune owning numerous plantations with hundreds of slaves working the fields, those plantations being spread out throughout the South of the United States where slavery was legal.
+Butler was the grandson of a Philadelphia man who had amassed a fortune owning numerous plantations with hundreds of slaves working the fields.
+These plantations were spread out throughout the Southern United States where slavery was legal.
 Pierce M. Butler was more or less a ne’er-do-well that was an absentee landlord that did not pay close attention to his properties and frittered his money away on ill-advised gambling, risky business ventures, and lavish spending on luxuries.
 P.M.
 Butler had inherited half his grandfather’s estate, the other half going to another grandson as the elder Butler had disinherited his own son.

 Buyers from all over the South descended upon Savannah, with high hopes of scoring bargains and tales of top notch slaves being sold.
 Prospective buyers behaved much as we have seen in television and film, poking and pawing the slaves, checking out dentition and more or less going over the people as one would check over a chattel animal for sale.
-Poor weather had discouraged some buyers, and about 200 potential customers were on hand for the auction on the first day (March 2, 1859), possibly with more buyers showing up the second day of the sale.
+Poor weather had discouraged some buyers, and about 200 potential customers were on hand for the auction on the first day of the mass sale, March 2, 1859, possibly with more buyers showing up the second day of the sale.

 Of the 436 slaves offered for sale, 429 were sold, the remaining 7 being sick or infirm.
 Despite the stipulation that families remain intact, and indeed the families were sold only as intact units, the purchasers felt no obligation to keep those slave families intact and, in many cases, soon sold off family members to diverse other slaveholders, destroying family bonds.
 In one case of a family member being sold to a third party, the second slave holder that had purchased a slave in violation of the agreement not to separate families demanded the original buyer refund his money and take the girl back.
 A fight developed in which the second buyer was shot to death.
 The first buyer was later in turn shot to death by the nephew of the murdered man.
 A feud between the Pate and Somers families developed and continued until every adult male named Pate had been killed!